AdeoyePhillips/Quidax_QA/README.md

-# Project Zone E-Commerce Automation Framework
+# Quidax QA Automation Assessment

 ## Overview

-This project is an end-to-end automated testing framework developed using Cypress and the Page Object Model (POM) design pattern.
+This project contains an automated test suite developed using Cypress and the Page Object Model (POM) design pattern.
+The objective of the project was to validate key user interactions and functionalities across multiple web components, including forms, dropdowns, alerts, and modal dialogs.

-The automation validates a complete customer purchase journey, from product selection through checkout and order confirmation.
-The framework demonstrates real-world test automation practices commonly used in modern e-commerce applications.
+The framework was designed with maintainability, scalability, and readability in mind, allowing test logic and page interactions to remain cleanly separated.

 ---